 - In POS, people tend to talk about “voting” rather then “mining”.
 Like all analogies, it goes wrong if taken too literally, but as the aim is to get to consensus that a transaction is correct, the analogy does fit.

-- In POS the economic set vote with their capital (aka their stake) in the form of the internal currency of the platform you use (for example, Ether on Ethereum).
+- In POS the economic set vote with their capital (aka their stake) in the form of the internal currency of the platform you use (for example, ETH on Ethereum).

 This 2012 paper by Peercoin is credited with inventing Proof of Stake (although as with so much innovation there is probably earlier work that served as inspiration).